-The accounting policies adopted are consistent with those of the previous financial year except as set out below.
+The accounting policies adopted are consistent with those of the previous financial year:

-Standards issued but not yet effective up

-to the date of issuance of the financial

-statements are listed below.
-This listing of

-standards and interpretations issued are

-those that the group reasonably expects

-to have an impact on disclosures, financial

-position or performance when applied

-at a future date.
-The group intends to

-adopt these standards when they become

-effective.
+· Standards issued but not yet effective up to the date of issuance of the financial statements are listed below.
+This listing of standards and interpretations issued are those that the group reasonably expects to have an impact on disclosures, financial position or performance when applied at a future date.
+The group intends to adopt these standards when they become effective.

-The following Standards have been issued or revised and will become effective after June 2017:
+The following Standards have been issued or revised and will become effective after June 2018:

-• IFRS 9 Financial Instruments - In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
+- IFRS 9 Financial Instruments In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
-IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-The adoption of IFRS may impact on the impairment provisions for receivables as IFRS9 applies the expected credit loss model rather than the incured loss model.
-The group is currently assessing the impact and will adopt the new standard
+The adoption of IFRS 9 will result in a reclassification of financial assets and the measurement of provisions against receivables will be revised using the expected loss method, the impact of which is not material.
+The effective date is 1 July 2018 and the modified retrospective method will be used. - IFRS 15 Revenue from Contracts with Customers - IFRS 15 replaces all existing revenue requirements in IFRS (IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes,